“It is impossible to finish the tasks on time unless we work during the night.”

 A, perhaps unexpected, call for companies to improve data collection on labour issues comes from investors.
 While company reporting regulations typically require high-level disclosure, investors are calling for companies to disclose detailed information on their workers and suppliers.

-The Workforce Disclosure Initiative (WDI), which is part of responsible investment charity ShareAction, is an investor-led project which encourages listed companies to disclose data on wide-ranging labour issues.
+The Workforce Disclosure Initiative (WDI), which is part of responsible investment charity ShareAction, is an investor-led project which encourages listed companies to disclose data on wide-ranging labour issues and improve corporate transparency.
 This includes the number and diversity of company employees, training opportunities, health and safety statistics, wage levels and gaps.
 It also considers what steps have been taken to protect workers’ living wage, collective bargaining rights and access to grievance mechanisms.

 This data helps indicate whether working conditions are fair and productive and flag risks such as low wages, lack of stability and inadequate channels to raise concerns.
 Investors can then use this data to engage with companies, such as calling on companies to pay a living wage.